-Upon separation from District employment, the employee will continue to receive benefits through the last day of the month of separation, provided they have worked the first ten (10) dayseight (8) hours in of the month.
+Upon separation from District employment, the employee will continue to receive benefits through the last day of the month of separation, provided they have worked eight (8) hours in the month.
 The employee must be on paid status on the day before and after a holiday, to qualify for a paid holiday.